 The problem is that, although the Polaris soft product has already launched with improved food and drinks, much better bedding, and new amenity kits, currently the Polaris soft product is offered in the same old First Class seat.
 For my flight from Frankfurt to SFO, I experienced the new Polaris First soft product but not the new seats.

 United is in the process of retiring its 747-400 and the First seat will be slowly removed from the 777 and 767 planes during Polaris retrofitting.
 United’s new Polaris Business seat is a similar size to the First seat and will be bookable for the next few years.

-United Polaris Business and Polaris First now feature identical Saks Fifth Avenue bedding that are placed on your seats before boarding.
-On my seat there were two blankets, two pillows, and an amenity kit containing toothbrush, toothpaste, eye mask, ear plugs, socks, Cowshed moisturiser etc, a cute bear and slippers in the foot rest area.
-Mattress pads, pyjamas and memory foam pillows are also available on request.
+United Polaris Business and Polaris First now feature identical Saks Fifth Avenue bedding that is placed on your seats before boarding.
+On my seat, there were two blankets, two pillows, and an amenity kit containing a toothbrush, toothpaste, eye mask, earplugs, socks, Cowshed moisturizer, etc, a cute bear, and slippers in the footrest area.
+Mattress pads, pajamas, and memory foam pillows are also available on request.
 Once settled in, you get a choice of a number of magazines and newspapers.

 Improved Food And Drink Menu In United Polaris Business Class